-I. The Health Plan and its employees adhere to all State and Federal laws concerning the confidentiality of genetic testing and the results of genetic testing.
-All records, findings and results of any genetic test performed on any person shall be deemed confidential and shall not be disclosed without the written informed consent of the person to whom
+- I. The Health Plan and its employees adhere to all State and Federal laws concerning the confidentiality of genetic testing and the results of genetic testing.
+All records, findings and results of any genetic test performed on any person shall be deemed confidential and shall not be disclosed without the written informed consent of the person to whom such genetic test relates.
+This information shall not be released to any person or organization not specifically authorized by the individual subject of the test or in compliance with applicable law. - II.

-- II.
 Genetic testing is appropriate only when performed by a qualified laboratory certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) and offered in a setting with adequately trained health care professionals who are qualified to provide appropriate pre- and post-test counseling. - III.
 Genetic testing is contract dependent.
 Coverage only applies to members with a valid contract; coverage is not provided for family members without a valid contract. - IV.
 Patients suspected to have polycythemia vera (PV) should first be tested for JAK2 V617F.
 If the testing is negative, further testing to detect other JAK2 tyrosine kinase variants (e.g., in exon 12) is warranted. - V. Patients suspected to have essential thrombocythemia (ET) or primary myelofibrosis (PMF) should first be tested for JAK2 V617F mutation.
 If testing is negative, further testing to detect MPL and CALR variants is warranted. - VI.
 Based on criteria from the World Health Organization and the International Consensus Classification for diagnosis of PV, documentation of a serum erythropoietin level below the reference range for normal is recommended before JAK2 testing. - VII.
-It is recommended by NCCN to use highly sensitive assays for JAK2 V617F (sensitivity level <1%) and CALR and MPL (sensitivity level 1%-3%) in negative cases, consider searching for non-standard or atypical JAK2 mutations. - VIII.
-Multigene NGS may be useful to establish clonality in selected circumstances (e.g., triple-negative non-mutated JAK2, MPL, and CALR) and to detect high-molecular-risk mutations associated with myeloid neoplasms (e.g., ASXL1, EZH2, IDH1, IDH2, SF3B1, SRSF2, and TET2 mutations).
+It is recommended by NCCN to use highly sensitive assays for JAK2 V617F (sensitivity level <1%) and CALR and MPL (sensitivity level 1%-3%) in negative cases, consider searching for non-standard or atypical JAK2 mutations. - VIII.Multigene NGS may be useful to establish clonality in selected circumstances (e.g., triplenegative non-mutated JAK2, MPL, and CALR) and to detect high-molecular-risk mutations associated with myeloid neoplasms (e.g., ASXL1, EZH2, IDH1, IDH2, SF3B1, SRSF2, and TET2 mutations).